The Advocacy Training and Development Program

 About the program

-The ATDP is available to support ex-service organisations (ESOs) who provide advocacy to the veteran community.
+The ATDP is available to support ex-service organisations (ESOs) who provide free advocacy services to the veteran community.

-It is a partnership between us, ESOs and the Department of Defence.
+It is a partnership between us and ESOs.

 Through the ATDP you can learn how to assist the veteran community to: